SocialCentivPublic/cheftacular/doc/initial_setup.md

     2. At this point you can safely follow the guide at http://docs.chef.io/server/install_server.html#standalone

         1. NOTE!
-Make sure to copy your organization-chef-validator key and your admin key to your local workstation!
+Make sure to copy your admin key to your local workstation!

         2. Another good guide can be found at https://www.digitalocean.com/community/tutorials/how-to-set-up-a-chef-12-configuration-management-system-on-ubuntu-14-04-servers